vprusso/toqito/docs/contributing.rst

 We use :code:`sphinx` to build the documentation and :code:`doctest` to test the examples in the documentation and function docstrings.
-To build the documentation locally, make sure :code:`sphinx` and :code:`sphinx-wagtail-theme` are installed when poetry was used to install :code:`toqito`.
+To build the documentation locally, make sure :code:`sphinx` and :code:`furo` are installed when poetry was used to install :code:`toqito`.

 .. code-block:: bash